jameelashaik/j_test-app-/README.md

-# README
+Jameela shaik

-complete ruby on rails developer
+complete ruby on rails developer by jameela
 This README would normally document whatever steps are necessary to get the application up and running.